Skip to main content

 Introduction

 The human genome has around 20,000 genes.
 Most of our genes contain instructions for the cell to make specific proteins.
-There are also some genes that contain instructions for the production of other molecules apart from proteins (for instance, short lengths of RNA, which regulate gene activation).
+There are also some genes that contain instructions for the production of other molecules apart from proteins (for instance, short lengths of RNA that regulate gene activation).

 Gene location and size

 Genes can vary in size from hundreds to millions of base pairs long.
 The size of the gene, however, does not reflect the importance of the molecule they provide the instructions for.
-In humans, genes are found on all 23 chromosomes.
-The homologues in each pair have the same genes located in the same position or locus along their length, which means that each individual has two copies of each gene, one inherited from the mother and the other from the father.
+In humans, genes are found on all 23 chromosomes, of which there are two copies in each cell.
+The homologues of each pair of chromosomes have the same genes located in the same position or locus along their length, which means that each individual has two copies of each gene, one inherited from the mother and the other from the father.
+The exception to this are males who have one X chromosome and one Y chromosome.
+There are also a small number of genes found in the mitochondrial DNA in both males and females.

 Sometimes the copies of each gene are not exactly the same and contain small differences in the DNA sequence.
 The term allele is used to describe each gene copy.
 If the two copies are exactly the same then it is the same allele, however if the two copies have variation they are called different alleles.
-The image below shows the loci of the gene that determines blood group and the two different alleles.
+Figure 1 shows the loci of the gene that determines blood group and the two different alleles.

 Structure of a gene